kfk383/FinalProject/README.md

 - Discussed how the buttons would work in the main menu (using the mouse location and whether the mouse is clicked)
 - Maybe: Change the appearance of the button when the mouse is over it

+January 8, 2015
+- Used JButton instead of buttons photoshopped into the main menu
+- Switched to JPanel for a more flexible interface
+- Enhanced GUI and started on actionPerformed method functions